senacor/cloud-native-training/05_service-mesh/README.md

 Deploy istio service mesh in your kubernetes.

-#### First startup minikube and connect to it:

-1. Make sure your minikube instance is started and your docker environment is connected as `minikube docker-env` says
+#### Preparation

-2. Run the cloudnative_bash docker image to get a shell and have the `kubectl` command available
+1. Run the cloudnative_bash docker image to get a shell and have the `kubectl` command available
-3. Make sure the minikube is started completely.
+2. Make sure the AWS kubernetes cluster is in good health.
 You can check by executing `kubectl get pods --all-namespaces`, all pods should be in status Running or Completed.
-Don't worry if some show Error or CrashLoopBackOff, just relax and wait.
-4. Make sure your sock-shop is still running by connecting it from your browser.
+3. Make sure your sock-shop is still running by connecting it from your browser.

 #### Next deploy ISTIO

-5. Run the script `deploy_istio.sh` from this folder.
+4. Run the script `deploy_istio.sh` from this folder.
 It will install istio in your minikube cluster
-6. Wait until the istio services are started completely.
+5. Wait until the istio services are started completely.
 You can check by executing `kubectl get pods --all-namespaces`, all pods should be in status Running or Completed.
 Again don't worry if some show Error or CrashLoopBackOff, just relax and wait.

 ## Required Step 2 - Enable ISTIO for your Deployments